 War and Thanksgiving

 Happy Thanksgiving from War on the Rocks!
-Today is all about tradition: turkey and stuffing; family and friends; Lions and Cowboys games (and that random third game that showed up a few years ago, but that ruins the poetic sentence structure I was going for, so we’ll ignore it…sorry AFC North fans).
+Today is all about tradition: turkey and stuffing; family, friends, and football.
 From early childhood, we all learn the origin story of Thanksgiving that is so mythically central to its celebration.
-Pilgrims in Plymouth Colony marked a successful harvest with a feast to which Native Americans who had lent much-needed assistance after the previous hard winter were invited.
+Pilgrims in Plymouth Colony marked a successful harvest with a feast to which they invited Native Americans who had lent much-needed assistance after the previous hard winter.
 Records of earlier harvest celebrations and debates (google “thanksgiving origins” if you’re interested and have hours to kill) about the actual provenance of what would become our Thanksgiving aside, it is no surprise that the centuries-long history would make it the holiday most steeped in uniform tradition across America.

 But how did thanksgiving become Thanksgiving?
 The first recognition of a single, nationally celebrated holiday of Thanksgiving came in a proclamation by the Second Continental Congress in 1777, a year after it signed the Declaration of Independence.
 It came as our young country’s future was far from certain, and was indeed issued from a temporary meeting site because the national capital of Philadelphia itself was then occupied by British forces.
 The language was marked by its central theme of gratitude for American forces’ successes, thanking God,

 particularly in that he hath been pleased, in so great a Measure, to prosper the Means used for the Support of our Troops, and to crown our Arms with most signal success.

 The document also issued prayers for further good fortune on the battlefield: